lebite/menu/README.md

 **INPUT**:

-Takes a query parameteter that is an integer (`:id`) which identifies the restaurant to retrieve menus from.
+Takes a query parameter that is an integer (`:id`) which identifies the restaurant to retrieve menus from.

 **OUTPUT**: